WanluLiuLab/yasim/doc/src/reviews/ExistingASSimulators.md

 ## BEERS

 BEERS (Benchmarker for Evaluating the Effectiveness of RNA-Seq Software) [^Grant2011] is an NGS RNA-Seq AS generator with built-in LLRG.
-It can simulate DGE using one empirical dataset from the mouse.
+It can simulate GEP using one empirical dataset from the mouse.
 It can simulate alternative splicing by randomly removing exons from transcripts.

 ## RNASeqEval